RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

       Example folders in :tt:`.snapshots` directory

   Continue navigating to a date where you believe a copy of your *deleted* or *ovewritten* file is located.
   **Copy it back to your working area.**

-:bluelight:`2.
-Using Web Access`
+:bluelight:`3.
+Using Web Interface`
   This is very similar to the above, follow the following rough steps

   #.
-Open your web browser to `https://access.crsp.uci.edu/myfiles/`
+Open your web browser to `https://access.crsp.uci.edu/myfiles/ <https://access.crsp.uci.edu/myfiles/>`_
   #.
 Click on :guilabel:`My-Labs`
   #.
 Navigate to your lab and its :tt:`.snapshots` folder
   #.
 Find the date of interest, and then *download* the file(s)/folder(s) to your local system

 Restoring $HOME Data
 ^^^^^^^^^^^^^^^^^^^^

 Snapshots for the home area are kept in one place for ALL users.
 If you are on HPC3, you can see all the  home snapshots at :tt:`/share/crsp/home/.snapshots`.
-This will have the same *GMT-<Year>.<Month>.<Day>-<Time of Day>* format is shown above in :ref:`Lab Area Snapshots <crsp lab snapshots>`.
+This will have the same naming format *@GMT-YYYY.MM.DD-hh.mm.ss* as shown above in :ref:`Lab Area Snapshots <crsp lab snapshots>`.
-You, can navigate into one of these directories and you will see *all* user home areas.
+You, can navigate into one of these directories and you will see *all* user home areas names.
 You will only have permission to further descend into *your home area*

 :bluelight:`Using the Web Interface`
   Since ``$HOME`` areas usually don't contain signficant data, it can be a little more straightforward to use the Web Interface.

   #.
-Open your web browser to `https://access.crsp.uci.edu/myfiles/`
+Open your web browser to `https://access.crsp.uci.edu/myfiles/ <https://access.crsp.uci.edu/myfiles/>`_
   #.
 Click on :guilabel:`Home-Snapshots`
   #.
-Find the date of interest,  and click on it
+Click on the date of interest.
+     You will be looking at the state of your ``$HOME`` on that date
   #.
-You are looking at the state of your ``$HOME`` area on that date
-#. *Download* the file(s)/folder(s) to your local system
+Download the file(s)/folder(s) to your local system

-.. note:: if you don't see the :guilabel:`Home-Snapshots`, but see a folder listing instead, then click in the upper right on the :guilabel:`Power Icon`
+  .. note:: if you don't see the :guilabel:`Home-Snapshots`, but see a folder listing instead, then click
+     in the upper right on the :guilabel:`Power Icon`